mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

-                                 creator of the bug, even if they are not a member of the groups the bug is restricted to. keywords               array     Each keyword that is on this bug. last_change_time       datetime  When the bug was last changed. comment_count          int       Number of comments associated with the bug. op_sys                 string    The name of the operating system that the bug was filed against.
+                                 creator of the bug, even if they are not a member of the groups the bug is restricted to. keywords               array     Each keyword that is on this bug. last_change_time       datetime  When the bug was last updated. major_change_time      datetime  When the bug was last updated, excluding minor, bulk and automated changes. comment_count          int       Number of comments associated with the bug. op_sys                 string    The name of the operating system that the bug was filed against.